collective/collective.recipe.solrinstance/README.txt

   added documents and deletions before they are flushed to the directory.
   Defaults to 16mb.

+unlockOnStartup
+  If `true` (the recipes default), unlock any held write or commit locks on startup.
+This defeats the locking mechanism that allows multiple processes to safely access a Lucene index.

 autoCommitMaxDocs
     Let's you enable auto commit handling and force a commit after at least the number of documents were added.
 This is disabled by default.